 It bogles the mind to think about how significantly ledgers effect our daily lives.
 What country are you a citizen of?
 How much money is in your bank account?
 Where did your groceries come from?

 In the 21st century, answers to these fundamental questions are by and large stored somewhere on someone else’s database.
-When we shifted from paper to computers, we largely shifted existing patterns of processing information into a new infinitely more powerful medium, yet are still just as susceptible to forgery and destruction.
+When we shifted from paper to computers, we largely shifted existing patterns of processing information into an infinitely more powerful medium, yet one that is still just as susceptible to forgery and destruction.

 For instance, you may notice that vintage paper spreadsheets look remarkably similar to modern digital spreadsheets.
 While digital spreadsheets are capable of performing computations only dreamed of in the paper age, they are even more susceptible to tampering than their paper predecessors.